shliffen/PollAndVoteController/README.md

 Java + Maven + Spring Boot MVC + REST + H2 (as Database) + Postman (as FrontEnd) + JUnit+Mockito

 **What realized inside**
-* Simple Spring REST application which can manipulate (create, update, delete) Polls, collect and calculate Votes inside Polls
+* Sample of Spring REST application which can manipulate (create, update, delete) Polls, collect and calculate Votes inside Polls
 * 3 main roles for users with different permissions ADMIN (can do anything with Polls and Votes), STAFF(can see just a results), VISITOR (just voting).
 Role distribution
 * Versioning.
 There are 3 versions of controlles and sure, endpoints: first - simple controllers that implement functionality; second - Pagination is additionally implemented; third - implemented OAuth2 and permissions
 * Documentation realized by using Swagger